The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Data Model

 \section{Data Model}

 The statistical framework for the characterization of noise processes and GW signals in pulsar-timing data is well documented \citepalias[see e.g.,][]{abb+16,abb+18b}.
 In this section we give a concise description of our probabilistic model of the 12.5-year data set, focusing on the differences from earlier studies.
+The model attempts to represent every known deterministic and stochastic source of timing residuals that could be interpreted as GWs: it extends the individual timing models of the pulsars (discussed in Sec.\ \ref{sec:timing_noise}) by adding common-spectrum processes with specific correlation structures between pulsars.
 In Sec.\ \ref{sec:gw_spectrum} we define our spectral models of time-correlated (red) processes, which include pulsar-intrinsic red noise and the GWB; in Sec.\ \ref{sec:ptalike} we list the combinations of time-correlated processes included in our Bayesian model-comparison trials; in Sec.~\ref{sec:sse} we discuss our prescriptions for the solar system ephemeris.
 Our Bayesian and frequentist techniques of choice will be described alongside our results in Secs.\ \ref{sec:results} and \ref{sec:detect}, with more technical details in \autoref{app:methods} and \autoref{app:software}.